DeuxHuitHuit/framework.js-modules/README.md

 Collections of files we frequently use with our framework.

-Files are seperated into groups:
+Files are separated into groups:

 ### Modules